 A dental emergency can occur at any time and often without any warning.
 Although you never expect one to happen to you, they pop up more often than you might think.
-Whether your teeth have been damaged in an accident or you have developed severe dental pain, you need an emergency dentist in Altamonte Springs right away.
+Whether your teeth have been damaged in an accident or you have developed severe dental pain, you need emergency dentistry in Altamonte Springs, FL right away.
 Our dentists have handled thousands of dental emergencies over the years.
 We will do everything we can to see you as quickly as possible to stop your pain and save your smile.
 There’s no need to wait, so give us a call today!

 A dental emergency is any issue that occurs in the mouth that affects your day-to-day life.
 Whether it’s the way you eat, speak, or smile, any condition causing pain that affects your regular functions is a dental emergency.
 Here’s what to do if you need urgent dental care: